sarveshveer12345-maker/sales-performance-analysis-tableau/README.md

 ---

+## Executive Summary

+This project analyzes retail sales performance using Tableau, focusing on revenue trends, profitability, customer segments, and regional performance to identify key drivers of business growth and profit leakage.

+The dashboard enables stakeholders to:

+- Identify high-performing and underperforming regions
+- Evaluate product-level profitability
+- Understand the impact of discounts on margins
+- Monitor sales trends over time for strategic planning

+Overall, the project provides a data-driven foundation for improving profitability, optimizing pricing strategies, and aligning sales efforts with business goals.

+---

 # Business Context

 Businesses generate large amounts of transactional sales data every day.
 However, raw data alone does not provide meaningful insights unless it is properly analyzed and visualized.